-If you’ve been looking to spice up your meals with-better for you options, you are going to love these green plantain chips.
+If you’ve been looking to spice up your meals with “better for your health” options, you are going to love these green plantain chips.

-They are baked, instead o, made with healthy fats, and best of well- you won’t feel guilty after eating them.
-Not only are they paleo, naturally gluten free and vegan; they are addicting!
+They are baked instead of deep-fried like the original version.
+Cooked in healthy fats, and best of well- you won’t feel guilty after eating them.
+Not only are they paleo, naturally gluten-free, and vegan; they are addicting!

-Green plantains are a staple in the Latin american cuisine, from south and central america to the Caribbean.
+Green plantains are a staple in Latin American cuisine, from south and central America to the Caribbean.

-If you grew up in a Latin home you may recognize these delicious “fried looking” plantains or platanos, tostones, or tostadas de platano.
+If you grew up in a Latin home you may recognize these delicious “fried looking” green plantains or platanos, tostones.
 However, we’ve been doing it all wrong and I am going to show you how to change that.

 Never heard of them? then stick around, because I am just about to introduce you to what can potentially be your new favorite food.

 Wait, if plantains aren’t healthy why am I here?
 Well, they are, but Not if you fry them in oils like corn, canola or soybean oil, peanut– worst yet they are all GMO’s (genetically modified organisms) known to cause cancer.

 Omega 6 fats found in all of these frying oils are inflammatory, artery-clogging and overall the fastest way to cardiovascular disease and as we know now, the culprit to most diseases.
 Also, portion is very important when we talk about green plantains because while naturally gluten-free and better a protected starch they are still a carbohydrate.